"We were never enemies, child."

 "How tragic yours... to believe them."

 Cryptic, reserved: this Duskwight's heresiarch plies her overlong life with senile aplomb.
-Endemic of ancient Gelmorran nobility and heiress to antediluvian arcane, Eirene is well-spoken, precise in diction, and carries herself with a bizarre mixture of weary assurance native to old soldiers and the quiet regality better seen in those of blue blood.
+Endemic of ancient Gelmorran nobility and heiress to antediluvian arcane, Eirene is well-spoken, precise in diction, and carries herself with a bizarre mixture of weary assurance native to old soldiers and the quiet, unimpressed regality better seen in those of blue blood.
 'Mostly harmless' by favorable accounts, she is better found in a dull corner with a book than in the thick of things, but make no mistake: she is wont to as much capricious whimsy as her fae companion and is often dragged from her default solitude by the doting and desperate.
 In turn, she plays her part as doddering hag almost to perfection.

 Almost.